Messerschmitt Me 309: Design and development

+Me 609

-In an attempt to revive the project, initiated in response to a 1941 Reich Air Ministry requirement for a new Zerstörer (destroyer) to replace the Bf 110, Messerschmitt's response was the Me 609.
-In order to meet the requirement of a new design in a minimum of time and with a minimum of new parts, the failed Me 309 project would form the basis of the new fighter.
-The Me 609 would have joined the two Me 309 fuselages with a new centre wing section.
+In an attempt to revive the project, initiated in response to a 1941 Reich Air Ministry requirement for a new Zerstörer (destroyer) to replace the twin engined Messerschmitt Bf 110, Messerschmitt's response was the Me 609.
+In order to meet the requirement of a new design in a minimum of time and with a minimum of new parts, the failed Me 309 project was used as the basis of the new fighter.
+The Me 609 would have joined two Me 309 fuselages with a new centre wing section.
 Only the two inner wheels of the joined Me 309's main landing gears would have been used and would retract into the centre section.
 This resulted in an unusual four-wheel arrangement.
 The Me 609 would have had its cockpit in the port fuselage, the starboard being smoothed over.
 Two versions were planned: a heavy fighter with four or six 30 mm MK 108 cannon, and a Schnellbomber (Fast bomber) variant with two 30 mm MK 108 cannon and a bombload of 1,000 kg (2,200 lb) carried beneath the fuselages.
-By the time designs were being ironed out, the revolutionary Me 262 turbojet negated the need for further piston-engined fighter design.
+By the time designs were being ironed out, the revolutionary Messerschmitt Me 262 turbojet negated the need for further piston-engined fighter design.

+Me 209 II

-In 1943, Messerschmitt made one last attempt at creating a replacement for the Bf 109 in the form of the Me 209-II.
+In 1943, Messerschmitt made one last attempt at creating a replacement for the Bf 109 in the form of a second Me 209 design, totally different from the original Me 209.
 It was essentially a modification of the existing 109 airframe, Messerschmitt designers not wanting to invest the time and trouble in a new design like the Me 309.